2022 Indoor Play Options

 Rating: No Minimum

 This session is recreational.
-D session is a good fit for players who have just started playing volleyball, and haven’t received any formal training.
+Rec (previously called D session) is a good fit for players who have just started playing volleyball, and haven’t received any formal training.

 All are welcome.